dhamma-initiative/sutta-player/README.md

 ### Why don't you try fundraising to sponser your requisites and practice?
 'Monks, gains, offerings, & fame are a cruel thing, a harsh, bitter obstacle to the attainment of the unexcelled rest from bondage.' - Saṁyutta Nikāya 17:3

 Our goal is to attend to the four duties, complete the task and fade into obscurity.
-The footprints that we leave behind serve as an example to later generations to follow.
+The footprints that we leave behind serve as an example for later generations to follow.

 ### What is your favourite quote from the Pali Canon?